 Grounds crew at Lakewood planting tulip bulbs in the fall.

 Q: Visitors often remark about the beautiful scarlet canna lilies.
 How are they planted?

 A: Until recently Lakewood preserved canna rhizomes going back some 120 years.
 After the plants were pulled from the beds, the stalks were cut to about three inches and saved over winter, then replanted in the spring.
 But a few years ago, a virus struck cannas all over the world.
 In fact, the virus was discovered right here in the Lyndale Park Rose Garden.
-Now we plant virus-free seeds in the winter and set the plants after the danger of frost has passed.
+Now we plant virus-free seeds in our greenhouse during the winter and set the plants after the danger of frost has passed.

 Canna lillies near Lakewood’s front gates

 Q: What about the trees?
 Do any need special care to survive winter?

 A: We cover the boxwood hedges with burlap and wrap some of the newer maple trees.

 Q: What other chores does the grounds crew take on to prepare for winter?

 A: A major task is taking up all the leaves that fall.
 The crew blows all the leaves into huge rows alongside the roads.
 Then they are gathered by a gigantic vacuum scoop and piled into truck beds.
 More than half go to Lyndale Park.
 The Lyndale Park Rose Garden alone takes 60 truckloads of compost to cover its roses and other plantings.
 Other Minneapolis Park Board gardeners ask to have leaves dropped off so they can use them to mulch their flowerbeds.
 We also donate leaf mulch to the Sabathani Center community garden.